Brett-Tanner/Journal/2024/Mar_24.md

   - Interactable by SM, OrgAdmin and child's teachers

-- Create UserSearchesController
-  - [] Add a form to child#show for adding them to a parent
 - [] Ensure new user signups can only be parents
   - [] And also give a link to sign up per-org
   - probably super the Devise controller